 Types of campgrounds in Victoria

-There are many options available for campers, learn more about the campgrounds that are family friendly, dog friendly, close to the beach and remote access.
+There are many options available for campers.
+Learn more about campgrounds that are family friendly, dog friendly, close to the beach, or have remote access.

-Here’s our pick for some of the best family-friendly camping destinations up to four hours from Melbourne.
-If you’re new to camping or need a few bare necessities with facilities, we’ve got you covered!
+Here's your guide to some of the best family-friendly camping destinations up to four hours from Melbourne.

 A couple in their thirties play with their dog at Johanna Beach Campground next to their tent and campervan.